 Italy joined the scheme in the mid-seventies, and over the years has developed it into a Programme, extending its sponsorship to the Secretariat of the United Nations and relative organs and to a number of specialised agencies in the UN system and other international organizations with which the Italian Government stipulated specific agreements.

-Italian associate experts to delegations of the Commission in associate/partner countries (Africa, Caribbean , Pacific).
+In 1984, an agreement with the Commission of the European Communities ratified the assignment of ltalian associate experts to delegations of the Commission in associate/partner countries (Africa, Caribbean , Pacific).
 To date, Italy has sponsored more than

 Information on the Programme, the recruitment campaign and the short-listing of candidates are dealt with directly by the United Nations Department of Economic and Social Affairs (UN/DESA) in Rome , in collaboration with the Directorate General for Development Cooperation of the Ministry of Foreign Affairs of Italy.